in.iked - daemon for the Internet Key Exchange (IKE)

 The preceding two commands have the same effect, that is, to update the running IKE daemon with the latest configuration.
 See “Service Management Facility” for more details on managing the in.iked daemon.

 When Trusted Extensions are enabled (see labeld(8)), in.iked can be used in the global zone to negotiate labeled security associations.
-On labeled systems using in.iked, UDP ports 500 and 4500 must be configured as multi-level ports for the global zone in the tnzonecfg file (see tnzonecfg(5), part of the Solaris Trusted Extensions Reference Manual).
+On labeled systems using in.iked, UDP ports 500 and 4500 must be configured as multi-level ports for the global zone (see tncfg(8)).
 See ike.config(5) for more information on configuring in.iked to be label-aware.

 The IKE daemon (in.iked) is managed by the service management facility, smf(7).
 The following group of services manage the components of IPsec: